Research output per year

 Mark Dilworth undertook his PhD in the Faculty of Life Sciences, University of Manchester, focusing on renal physiology and how the transplantation of developing kidneys (metanephroi) may act as a possible intervention in renal failure.
 This PhD was part funded by a CASE award, which resulted in him spending a substantial period of time with an industrial partner, Intercytex Ltd. This link to industry built upon previous experience at GlaxoSmithKline, Hertfordshire where he spent a year as part of his BSc undergraduate degree.
 As part of his PhD, Mark also spent time in Aarhus, Denmark under the guidance of Professor Jens Nyengaard where he developed skills in stereological approaches.

-In 2018, Mark was appointed as lecturer in Maternal and Fetal Health and became programme director for the MRes in Reproduction and Pregnancy course.
-He became consortium lead for the MRes Clinical Sciences programmes in 2019.
+In 2018, Mark was appointed as lecturer in Maternal and Fetal Health and became programme director for MSc in Reproduction and Pregnancy (Pregnancy).
+He became Deputy Head of the Division of Developmental Biology and Medicine in 2022.
+In 2024, Mark was promoted to Senior Lecturer.

 The placenta is essential for transferring nutrients from mother to fetus.
 When this transfer is inadequate it can lead to poor growth of the fetus in the womb and a baby of low birth weight (fetal growth restriction, FGR).
 Such babies are at much greater risk of stillbirth and childhood and adulthood morbidities.
 Babies that are small for gestational age have been shown to have a higher incidence of diabetes and cardiovascular diseases later in life, demonstrating that poor growth in utero can have lifelong consequences.
 There are currently no treatments for poorly growing fetuses, other than early delivery.
 In order to rectify this we need to understand more about the way that transfer across the placenta is controlled and also investigate models of FGR/stillbirth in which we can test therapeutic strategies in the future.
 I am particularly interested in the role of fetal-placental signalling and how these interactions may fail in FGR, and also the placental mechanisms underpinning the increased risk of FGR and stillbirth in advanced maternal age.

-- Programme Director for MRes Reproduction and Pregnancy course
+- Programme Director for MSc Reproduction and Pregnancy (Research)

-- Unit lead for of MEDN65522 MRes Masterclass in Reproduction & Pregnancy unit and MEDN66100 tutorial unit
+- Unit lead for MEDN65522 MSc Masterclass in Reproduction & Pregnancy unit

-- Supervisor for MRes (Reproduction & Pregnancy) Research projects MEDN66121
+- Supervisor for MSc (Reproduction & Pregnancy) Research projects MEDN66121

 - Lecturer on BIOL31561 Human Reproductive Biology

-- Supervisor for undergraduate final year SBS projects BIOL30030 and APEP supervision (Medical students)
+- Supervisor for undergraduate final year SBS projects BIOL30030 and APEP supervision (MBChB students)

-- Main supervisor for a PhD student with Dr Michelle Desforges and Prof Alexander Heazell focused upon placental and metabolic dysfunction in advanced maternal age.
+- Primary supervisor for a PhD student with Dr Michelle Desforges and Prof Alexander Heazell focused upon placental and metabolic dysfunction in advanced maternal age.

-- Co-supervisor for a PhD student with Prof Alexander Heazell and Dr Lynda Harris.
-This project focuses on the effect of advanced maternal age on pregnancy outcomes.
+- Co-supervisor for a PhD student with Prof Alexander Heazell and Dr Sally Freeman focused on the inflammasome in the placenta.

 University of Manchester